edorsey/page-amp/README.md

 });

 var router = new MainRouter({
-  views: views, ///a hash table of views that can be rendered by this Router, matched via passing the hash key to `loadView` });
+  views: views, ///a hash table of views that can be available to this Router, matched via passing the hash key to `loadView` });

-global.app.navigate = router.navigate;
+window.app.navigate = router.navigate;
-global.app.router = router;
+window.app.router = router;

 ```